 You have an idea.
 Make sure it is described clearly.

 Establish the Need.
-Are there local sources of information?
+Are there local sources of information to support your argument?
 Contact city departments, local organizations, business owners, the local news paper, and anyone who might be a credible or noteworthy source of information.
-You need to let your audience know that not is your idea a very good one, but there is a real need.
-What is the need?
+You need to let your audience know that not only is your idea a very good one, but there is a real need.
+So what is the need?
 Can you find evidence of the need either locally, statewide, or nationally?
 All three?
 For example, we need a good skatepark in Salisbury.
 Example: Police report issuing 117 tickets to skateboarders within the past two years.
 Skateboarders are being penalized for doing something they like to do because there is no where to do it.

 Who Benefits?
 How will your idea benefit the community, schools, Maryland, business in Salisbury, people who are underserved, etc?
 Who and how does your idea help?